-Swan Lakers is devoted to preserving and improving the water quality and natural, cultural, and historical resources of Swan Lake, Montana; including its headwaters, its drainages, and appurtenant lands.
+Swan Lakers is devoted to preserving and improving the water quality and natural, cultural, and historical resources of Swan Lake, Montana, including its headwaters, its drainages, and appurtenant lands.

 Established as a non-profit 501(c) (3) in 2005, Swan Lakers is a group of friends and neighbors who value the unique character and quality of our community, much of which is based on the pristine nature of the Swan Basin watershed.
 Our efforts to preserve and protect this valuable resource include Water Quality Studies, Aquatic Invasive Species Inspections, the Adopt-a-Highway MDOT program, and Swan River Cleanups.
-Our organization serves members and the greater community by providing the data, discussion and educational material necessary to make informed decisions regarding issues that affect the watershed’s present and future well being.
+Our organization serves members and the greater community by providing the data, discussion, and educational material necessary to make informed decisions regarding issues that affect the watershed’s present and future well-being.
 Through collaborative efforts with other community organizations and government entities, we work to build a consensus that allows all those who appreciate our special home, residents and visitors alike, the opportunity to maintain the quality of life we all enjoy.
 Participation from all who share the Swan Lakers vision is encouraged.
-Photos for Banner by Kay Bjork.
+Photos for Banner by Kay Bjork

-Aquatic Invasive Species – With regard to AIS, their spread is a growing problem across the United States and Canada.
-AIS that threaten Montana include Quaga and Zebra mussels, Curly Leaf Pondweed and Eurasian Millfoil.
-Montana is, for the moment, free of Quaga and Zebra mussels.
-However, their range is growing since they are easily moved from place to place on trailered watercraft.
+With regard to AIS, its spread is a growing problem across the United States and Canada.
+AIS that threatens Montana includes Quagga and Zebra mussels, Curly Leaf Pondweed, and Eurasian Milfoil.
+Unfortunately, Quagga and Zebra mussels have been found in Montana this past year.
+Their presence in our state is proof of how easily they can be moved from place to place on trailered watercraft.
 The introduction of these mussels would be a catastrophe for Montana’s waterways in terms of appearance and the effect on fishing.
-They reproduce rapidly in the millions fouling shorelines, clinging to structures like pilings, and clogging irrigation systems.
+They reproduce rapidly in the millions of fouling shorelines, clinging to structures like pilings, and clogging irrigation systems.
 They are filter feeders that interrupt the food chain that supports our fish populations.
 They can literally destroy a fishery.
+Be aware and concerned.